msa-iqbal/c-code-solutions/README.md

 ### What's Inside

 - Each file contains a standalone solution.
-- Organized by topics like arrays, strings, algorithms, etc.
+- Organized by topics like conditions, functions, arrays, strings, etc.
 - Well-commented code for better understanding.

 ### Topics Covered